ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 style in my approach to coloring this piece to get the desired effect.
 Designer

 felts, pencil crayons, ink and whiteout.
-I'm quite happy with the results.

 Acclaimed artist Ken Steacy gave me a good talking-to and suggested I use the